by: Owens Corning

-Sometimes a roof can naturally reach the end of its useful life without experiencing a roof failure.
-It just looks old and worn, and you are doing preventive maintenance on your home.
+Most times a roof can naturally reach the end of its useful life without experiencing a roof failure or major storm damage.
+The roof can just look old and worn, even with routine preventive maintenance on your home.

-- Dark streaks.
-Airborne algae cause dark streaks on roof decks.
-While this may not necessarily harm the roof shingles, it may not look good.
+Naturally occurring airborne algae cause dark streaks on roof decks.
+While this may not necessarily harm the roof shingles, it won’t look good

-- Moss can grow on roof surfaces that don’t get much sunlight, especially in cool, moist climates.
-Moss growth can be more than a cosmetic issue.
-Moss holds moisture against the roof surface and over time in freezing climates can cause damage to the granules on the top of the shingles.
-Moss can be brushed off but it won’t prevent it from growing again; take care not to damage the shingle surface.
+Moss can grow on roof surfaces that don’t get much sunlight, especially in cool, moist climates.
+While moss growth can be a cosmetic issue, it can hold moisture against the roof surface and over time in freezing climates can cause damage to the granules on the top of the shingles.
+Moss can be brushed off but it won’t prevent it from growing again and brushing it from the surface can damage the top of the shingle.
+Plus, great care should be taken when using a ladder or walking on your roof.
 You may need to contact a professional roofing contractor.